Staying Safe While Painting: Tips for Professional Painters

 Proper Protective Equipment

-Always wear the necessary protective gear like:
+Always wear the appropriate protective gear, such as:

-• Steel-toed boots for your feet
+• Steel-toed boots to safeguard your feet from falling tools or heavy equipment

 Ventilation and Fume Control